CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/user-guides/user-interfaces/gateway/Admin/Authentication.md

 ## Summary

-The Authentication page is used to setup authentication for accessing {{% ctx %}} Gateway.
+The Authentication page is used to setup one or more authentication providers used to control access to {{% ctx %}} Gateway.

 ## Anatomy

-Authentication can be configured using [LDAP Authentication][] against a Microsoft Active Directory, and [OpenID Connect (OIDC) Authentication][OIDC Authentication] with one or more providers.
+Authentication can be configured using [LDAP][] against a Microsoft Active Directory, and [OpenID Connect (OIDC)][OIDC] with one or more providers.

-### LDAP Authentication
+### LDAP

 {{< figure src="/images/Authentication - LDAP.png" title="LDAP Authentication Configuration" >}}

 LDAP authentication defines the connection to a Microsoft Active Directory server to authorise Active Directory users with different roles and permissions within {{% ctx %}} Gateway.

-The LDAP form provides for the connection details to the LDAP server (URL or domain), port and protocol, plus the credentials of an AD User (typically a Service Account) that can read the Active Directory.
+It requires connection details to the Active Directory server (URL or domain), port and protocol, plus the credentials of an Active Directory account (typically a service account) that can read the Active Directory.

-For additional security, and to avoid the clutter of irrelevant information, it is possible to filter the Active Directory information available for use in {{% ctx %}} Gateway to that defined by a set of Base DNs.
+For additional security, and to avoid the clutter of irrelevant information, it is possible to filter the Active Directory information available for use in {{% ctx %}} Gateway to that defined by a set of [Base DNs (Distinguished Names)][DNs].

+{{% ctx %}} Roles and Flow Editor permissions can be assigned to groups set up in Active Directory.

-The fields available in the LDAP form are:
+The fields available are:

 * `Server` – specifies either URL or IPv4 address of the Active Directory server, or the domain name for the Active Directory domain.
-* `Port` – specifies the IPv4 port used to access Active Directory, typically either 389 or 636.
+* `Port` – specifies the port used to access Active Directory, typically either 389 for LDAP or 636 for LDAPS.
-* `Use SSL` – a checkbox to select the LDAPS protocol rather than LDAP.
+* `Use SSL` – a checkbox to connect via the LDAPS protocol rather than LDAP.
-* `Username` – the name of a user with read permissions in Active Directory.
-A Service Account is used.
+* `Username` – the username of an account with read permissions in Active Directory; typically a service account is used.
-* `Password` – the password associated with the username entered in the Username field.
+* `Password` – the password associated with the username entered in the `Username` field.
 * `Base DNs` – the Active Directory objects that can be accessed by {{% ctx %}} Gateway.
 The identity of the objects is expressed using their Distinguished Names.
-More than one Distinguished Name can be set to refer to multiple objects within Active Directory.
-If no Distinguished Names are set, the whole of Active Directory is accessible.
+More than one Distinguished Name can be set to refer to multiple objects within the Active Directory.
+If no Distinguished Names are set, the whole of the Active Directory is accessible.

-### OpenID Connect Authentication
+### OpenID Connect

 {{< figure src="/images/Authentication - OIDC.png" title="Open ID Connect Provider Configuration" >}}

-OpenID Connect provides connections to third-party authentication services, e.g. Microsoft Entra.
-The OpenID Connect tab allows for one or more providers to be configured for users to authenticate with {{% ctx %}} Gateway, using Multi-Factor Authentication (MFA) if required.
+OpenID Connect provides connections to third-party authentication services to authenticate users in {{% ctx %}} Gateway, using Multi-Factor Authentication (MFA) if the provider supports it.

+The OpenID Connect tab currently only supports the Microsoft Entra provider but allows for one or more instances to be configured.

-Groups set up in Microsoft Entra, provide for {{% ctx %}} Role assignment and {{% ctx %}} Flow Editor permissions.
+{{% ctx %}} Roles and Flow Editor permissions can be assigned to groups set up in Microsoft Entra.

-The fields available in the OIDC form are:
+The fields available are:

 * `Provider Type` – the OIDC provider type.
 Currently, only Microsoft is the OIDC provider supported.
 * `Identifier` – free-format, friendly unique name for this provider.
 * `Display Name` – the text displayed in the {{% ctx %}} Gateway sign-in button.
-* `Authority` – the URL for authentication to which to send authentication requests.
+* `Authority` – the URL to send authentication requests to.
 * `Tenant Identifier` – the Microsoft Entra Tenant ID for the organisation managing authentication.
 * `Client Identifier` – the unique identifier to identify the {{% ctx %}} Gateway application to the authentication provider.
-* `Client Secret` – the client secret that validate the Client Identifier to the authentication provider.
+* `Client Secret` – the client secret that validates the {{% ctx %}} Gateway application with the authentication provider.

 ## Actions